 How many times can you take the TEAS?

 Don’t worry if you don’t get the score you hoped for on your first try.
-You can take the TEAS up to three times with a minimum of 30 days in between attempts.
+At Herzing, you can take the TEAS up to two times a year with a minimum of 14 days in between attempts.
 But remember, the exam is not free – you’ll need to pay a registration fee every time you take the test.

 What are some tips to pass your TEAS?